 Here I am with a new book review to push readers to defeat the digital alienation.
 That is a review about a book written in the Italian language, by Italian author Paolo Giordano.
 When it was released, in 2008, the book was a real best seller.
 It was titled La solitudine dei numeri primi.
 It was translated into English in 2011 with the title” The Solitude of Prime Numbers”.
 That is a novel about two children (first), two teens (during) and two adults (after).
 They are Alice and Mattia, two Italian students who endure painful vicissitudes in their lifetime, especially when they were children.

 Alice has been forced by her father to ski along the Italian mountains.
 She hates ski and a day has a severe accident that injures one of her legs.
-The accident cause her to limp forever.
+The accident causes her to limp forever.
 Mattia, instead, is a very clever boy, rather, a genius of mathematics.
-He has a disabled twin, Michela, she was born with a severe brain disease who cause her to be mentally retarded.
+He has a disabled twin, Michela, she was born with a severe brain disease who causes her to be mentally retarded.
 As you can see, the first emotional impact, that made the novel an international best-seller , has been the contrast between the two twins Mattia and Michela.

 The first, mentally gifted, and the second, mentally disabled.
 It is like if the brother stole a bit of a brain to her sister while they were in the maternal womb.
 Anyway, the life of Alice is hard, too.
 After recovering from the mountain accident, Alice resumes attending the secondary school, where she is bullied and mocked by her mischievous schoolmates.
 The most evil is Viola, who forces Alice to swallow a candy trampled on the ground to prove her courage and simultaneously humiliate her.